I'm Making Believe: Other versions

 "I'm Making Believe" was also recorded by the Three Suns, Hal McIntyre and Mark Warnow.
 In 2023, Orville Peck and King Princess contributed a version of the song to the soundtrack of the National Geographic biographical drama miniseries A Small Light.

 Reception

 The Billboard praised the pairing of Fitzgerald and the Ink Spots, predicting the song would be popular among both jukebox and phonograph listeners.
 DownBeat wrote of it: "[Fitzgerald] really tears this one apart … She's never done anything like it, and her vocal is actually thrilling."

 Chart performance

 The Ink Spots' and Fitzgerald's recording of "I'm Making Believe" topped The Billboards National Best Selling Retail Records chart for two consecutive weeks in December 1944.
 It also peaked at number three on the magazine's Most Played Jukebox Records chart.
 In 1945, their version peaked at number two on the Harlem Hit Parade and number five on the Records Most Played on the Air chart, both published by The Billboard.
 Hal McIntyre's cover of the song peaked at number 14 on the magazine's Records Most Played on the Air chart.

+In popular culture

+The Ink Spots' version of the song featuring Ella Fitzgerald appeared in the BioShock 2 downloadable content Minerva's Den, during the loading screen that appears before the boss fight.